YvonneBeirneFitzGerald/yvonnebeirnefitzgerald.github.io/README.md

 * Updated to my picture (Yvonne.png in images) note file is 400x 400
 * changed the background photo used original naming bk-1 original background was 3840 x 2160 updated current size is 1920 x 1280
-* chnaged tag line and link to blog which can be found in _includes/header.html
+* changed tag line and link to blog which can be found in _includes/header.html

 # ****** Original Info ******
 # Jekyll-Uno with Projects as Timeline